-Parent SignatureDate ·

 Parent SignatureDate

+Parent SignatureDate

 Additional Information

 Priority Phone Number

 On the forms above, we asked you for A LOT of information.
-We would like to know number you would like us to call in case we need to contact you during the day: w the FIRST phone
+We would like to know the FIRST phone number you would like us to call in case we need to contact you during the day:

 Name of the person we are trying to reach:

 Best number:

-Additionally, we would like to know if you would prefer to receive a text message if emergency/we have something brief to communicate: t is not an
+Additionally, we would like to know if you would prefer to receive a text message if it is not an emergency/we have something brief to communicate:

-Yes, please text meNo, please do not text me
+Yes, please text me No, please do not text me

 Number to text:

 How did you hear about us?

 Phone Book

 Google Search

 Recommended by another parent Name

 Advertising: Where?

-What were the biggest factors in you choosing Young Peoples as your childcare?

-Information On My Child

-Your child's new teacher would like some information that will be helpful to ensure a smooth transition into the classroom.
+What What were the biggest factors in you choosing Young Peoples as your childcare?
+Your c Information On My Child hild's new teacher would like some information that will be helpful to ensure a smooth transition into the classroom.
 Please take time to answer the questions below.
 Thank you!

-- 1. Does your child feel comfortable separating from you at school? - 2.
-Is your child able to use the potty by him/herself and what words does he/she use? (i.e. potty, poop, etc.) - 3.
-What are some of your child's interests away from school? - 4.
-Who else lives in your child's home (i.e. other relatives, siblings, pets)? - 5.
-Does your child have any specific attachments to a toy or blanket that would be helpful in his/her transition or any fears we should know about (i.e. dogs)? - 6.
-Does your child have any experience in child care (i.e. play groups or preschool)? - 7.
-What are your child's napping habits (i.e. length of nap, likes back rubbed, etc.)?
+Does your child feel comfortable separating from you at school?
+1. Does your child reer comfortable separating from you at school?
+2. Is your child able to use the potty by him/herself and what words does he/she use? (i.e. potty, poop, etc.) 3.
+What are some of your child's interests away from school?
+4. Who else lives in your child's home (i.e. other relatives, siblings, pets)?
+5. Does your child have any specific attachments to a toy or blanket that would be helpful in his/her transition or any fears we should know about (i.e. dogs)?
+6. Does your child have any experience in child care (i.e. play groups or preschool)?
+7. What are your child's napping habits (i.e. length of nap, likes back rubbed, etc.)?